babblevoice/projectrtp/MIGRATE.md

 This shape lets `channel.mix(other)` succeed regardless of whether each channel already has a `remote` configured — the test suite relies on this ("basic mix 2 channels with start 2 packets wrong payload type").

+## Scheduler (C++ IOCP vs tokio)

+The C++ build runs **N worker threads (1 per core)** with IOCP / io_uring, each thread dispatching work directly from kernel completions with no task-migration across cores.
+This keeps per-channel state hot in L1/L2 cache and avoids kernel thread context-switches on the hot path.

+The Rust build currently runs each channel as an **async task** on tokio's default multi-thread runtime (also 1 worker thread per core by default).
+Per-channel OS-thread cost is *not* an issue — tokio tasks are stackless futures multiplexed onto the worker pool — but:

+- **Work-stealing** can migrate a task between workers.
+Good for load imbalance; bad for cache locality on a steady-state channel.
+- **Task state-machine + waker overhead** per `select!` wakeup is small but non-zero vs a plain "loop { poll() }" per-core reactor.

+Open question: whether this matters at production channel counts.
+Being addressed in two steps:

+1. `stress/perfbench.js` — a harness that opens N echoing channels and measures throughput, drop rate, and per-packet latency against both builds (see the file for how to run).
+2. If the bench shows material overhead, evaluate: (a) sharded `current_thread` runtimes with CPU affinity — channels never migrate, but probabilistic load imbalance when correlated-lifetime channels close together; (b) a per-core epoll/io_uring reactor that drops tokio entirely — matches the C++ model but a much larger rewrite.

 ## Keeping this doc honest